IT

 Request: 10 ideas in completely different directions.
 2 lines each.

-You are a copywriter with 10 years of experience in major brand campaigns.
+You are a copywriter with 10 years of experience in major corporate ad campaigns.

 Channel: [Instagram/blog/YouTube thumbnail]

-Request: 5 high-CTR headlines + 2 body copy variations.#12.
-Naming Ideas
+Request: 5 high-click-through headlines + 2 body copy options

-Conditions: 5 names each in English and Korean — easy to pronounce and memorable.
+Conditions: 5 English names and 5 Korean names that are easy to pronounce and memorable

 #13.
 Data Interpretation